defold/doc/docs/en/manuals/android.md

 $ brew cask install android-platform-tools
 ```

-You can veryfy that `adb` works by connecting your Android device to your computer via USB and issue the following command:
+You can verify that `adb` works by connecting your Android device to your computer via USB and issue the following command:

 ```
 $ adb devices